 How much fun is it being part of the Adrian Mole company?

 We have a lot of fun!
 We also work extremely hard so it’s important for all of us to keep making each other laugh.
 The young company are hilarious and so professional too.
 They bring more fun and joy to the company.
 It’s hard not to have a good time on this show.
 We all hugely respect the writing and the piece and the entire cast works as an ensemble, so it’s important to have actors that will get stuck in whether you are ten or seventy.
 We all adore each other so it’s really lovely going to work everyday.

-Do you have any stand-out moments from your time in West End’s Matilda the Musical and Charlie and the Chocolate Factory?
+Do you have any stand-out moments from your time in the Royal Shakespeare Company’s Matilda the Musical and Charlie and the Chocolate Factory in the West End?

 Can you tell us about your time in Ruthless! the Musical?